- Prayer and Worship

 - About USCCB

-As part of the Review and Renewal of the Catholic Campaign for Human Development, the Bishops authorized a new way to carry out CCHD's mission "to bring good news to the poor, liberty to captives and new sight to the blind".
+As part of the Catholic Campaign for Human Development Review and Renewal, the Bishops authorized a new way to carry out CCHD's mission "to bring good news to the poor, liberty to captives and new sight to the blind."

 In the Review and Renewal, CCHD committed itself to:

-"iii.
 These grants are not local, but can be regional or national.
 A group of dioceses can work together to develop a proposal.
 Proposals are to be consistent with CCHD mission (overcoming root causes of poverty) and reflect CCHD foundations (Catholic teaching, participation, non-partisanship, etc.).
 These grants are focused on particular situations or issues where broader, strategic, innovative and focused action is needed.
-The elements and criteria for this new initiative will be developed in 2011 and applications will be encouraged beginning in 2012."

-In the last year, the USCCB Subcommittee on the Catholic Campaign for Human Development has sought to carry out the commitment by reviewing its purpose, refining criteria, discussing potential for priority funding and setting parameters and guidelines.
+The USCCB Subcommittee on the Catholic Campaign for Human Development has sought to carry out the commitment by reviewing and supporting efforts that both meet needs specified as priority by the Conference of Bishops and the more traditional issues addressed by CCHD.

-Each year the CCHD Subcommittee will set aside a portion of CCHD's resources from the annual collection, other gifts and resources to support the national strategic grant program.
+Each year the CCHD Subcommittee will set aside a portion of CCHD's resources from the annual collection.

-The grants will reflect efforts to advance established USCCB/CCHD priorities.
+The grants will reflect efforts to advance the established USCCB/CCHD priorities.

 There will be two kinds of strategic national grants:

-Each grant will include outcomes that are defined, measurable, assess impact and are replicable (i.e. lessons can be shared with others).
+Each grant will include outcomes that are defined, are measurable, assess impact and are replicable (i.e. lessons can be shared with others).
+Successful grantees will be asked to complete evaluations and allow site visits with leaders and the community that is impacted by the grant.

 CCHD staff and consultants will solicit and review grant proposals and interview prospective grantees.
 A docket of candidates will be presented to the CCHD Subcommittee for approval.
-Upon approval, the successful grantees will be notified and grant agreement will be negotiated.
+Upon approval, the successful grantees will be notified and grant agreements will be negotiated.
+Biannual reports will be provided to the USCCB CCHD Subcommittee to evaluate progress.

-For the first round of national strategic grants the Subcommittee has chosen to focus on the crucial links and impacts connecting family life and structure and poverty.
-Specifically, the Subcommittee wishes to address how poverty impacts families and how family factors contribute to poverty.
+For this round of strategic national grants, the Subcommittee has chosen to focus on the crucial links and impacts connecting family life and structure and poverty.
+Specifically, the Subcommittee wishes to address both how poverty impacts families and how family factors contribute to poverty.

-There is an unfortunate, unnecessary and unhelpful polarization in discussions about poverty.
-Some focus primarily on economic factors—unemployment, low wages, lack of opportunity, discrimination, etc. Others focus primarily on family factors—marriage, education, absence of fathers, teenage pregnancy, etc.
+There continues to be unfortunate, unnecessary and unhelpful polarization in discussions about poverty.
+Some focus primarily on economic factors – unemployment, low wages, lack of opportunity, discrimination, etc. Others focus primarily on family factors- marriage, education, absence of fathers, teenage pregnancy, etc.

-CCHD is looking for organizations, ideas, proposals, and activities that address and overcome the gulf between economic and family factors.
+CCHD will give priority to organizations, ideas, proposals, and activities that address and overcome the disconnect between economic and family factors.
+Additional weight will also be given to initiatives that integrate economic development and community organizing strategies.

 B. Priority and Strategy